eugenioLopezRamos/slika-photography/README.md

-- Add image uploading (given heroku's conditions, it might be best to use S3 from the start)
-- Related to ^, add SendGrid for mails, postgres for DB and whatever other production env changes are necessary to pass to production
 - Add error messages for AJAX requests
 - Slide picker numbers after load
 - scrollbar click to take to that point